Standard ML

 Standard ML (SML) is a general-purpose, high-level, modular, functional programming language with compile-time type checking and type inference.
 It is popular for writing compilers, for programming language research, and for developing theorem provers.

 Standard ML is a modern dialect of ML, the language used in the Logic for Computable Functions (LCF) theorem-proving project.
-It is distinctive among widely used languages in that it has a formal specification, given as typing rules and operational semantics in The Definition of Standard ML.
+It is distinctive among widely used languages in that it has a formal specification, given as typing rules and operational semantics in The Definition of Standard ML, originally released in 1990, with a second and final revision being released in 1997.

 Language

 Standard ML is a functional programming language with some impure features.
 Programs written in Standard ML consist of expressions in contrast to statements or commands, although some expressions of type unit are only evaluated for their side-effects.

 Functions

 Like all functional languages, a key feature of Standard ML is the function, which is used for abstraction.
 The factorial function can be expressed as follows: